jcraigk/blog/_projects/07-gigtablet.md

 ![GigTablet screenshot](/assets/images/projects/gigtablet/screenshot-1.png){:.smooth-corners}

-We've been experimenting with the app while gigging in the soul funk band [Rat Soup](/projects/rat-soup).
+We've been experimenting with the app while gigging in the soul funk band [OC Funk Collective](/projects/oc-funk-collective).
 The horn players have been able to eliminate a lot of paper rustling on stage and I've reduced physical and visual clutter.

 ![GigTablet screenshot](/assets/images/projects/gigtablet/screenshot-2.png){:.smooth-corners}